How to Build an Online Community

 This isn’t an overnight process, so be patient.

-Think of matters from the perspective of your initial members.
-They’re maybe not investing anything more than their time, but time is precious.
-It’s money.
 Wasted time hurts because you can’t get it back, so they want to be sure they’re hitching their wagon to a star that has a chance of success.

 If this is your first time creating online communities, it’s harder to earn that trust because you don’t have a track record.
-That’s why tapping into a community of parties you already know and perhaps have worked with is best.
+That’s why tapping into a community of people you already know and perhaps have worked with is best.

 For example, you can reach out to your most loyal customers and suggest they join your community.